MartaKMB/gasa-web-app/README.md

 - React web application for dog 🐶 owners who would like to massage their pets with GaSa technique.
 - GaSa present a unique approach to animal relaxation massage - for creating a relaxing ritual that suits you and your dog best.
 - Dog lovers learn the ways to stroke their pet.
 But there is not the only one valid way to perform them.
 Application allows to choose technique.
-- We start a GaSa massage at a point that is comfortable for our pet. ❤️ If they don’t like to be touched, we start from . . . "non-touching".
+- We start a GaSa massage at a point that is comfortable for our pet. ❤️ If they don’t like to be touched, we start from... "non-touching".

 ### About project